BEX-Express/BEX-API/source/includes/_login.md

-isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible. email | string | The recovery email address against which this token is registered. signalRenabled | string | A feature-flag used internally on our platform. allowApiLogin | string | A feature-flag used internally to grant additional login rights to your user identity.
-This is not a requirement to use our API endpoints.
+isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible. email | string | The recovery email address against which this token is registered. signalRenabled | string | For internal use only. allowApiLogin | string | For internal use only.

 **With your token now generated you can proceed to call our security restricted API’s.**